-Following a consultation with residents, a revised strategy was adopted by the partnership in December 2014 and then adopted by Surrey County Council and all 11 district and borough councils in the county.
-It was further updated in 2015 and this version can be read below along with the 2019/20 Defra Waste Statistics for Surrey and the partnership strategies which aim to reduce fly-tipping and single-use plastics in Surrey.
+Following a consultation with residents, a revised strategy (first published in 2006) was adopted by the partnership in December 2014 and then adopted by Surrey County Council and all 11 district and borough councils in the county in 2015.

-The Surrey strategies are now due to be reviewed again, but the partnership needs to ensure they align with the new measures that are expected to come in during 2022 and 2023 as part of the new national resources and waste strategy.
+The strategy is due to be reviewed again, but the partnership needs to ensure it aligns with the new measures that are expected to come in during 2024 and 2025 as part of the new national resources and waste strategy.
 To bridge the gap between our existing out-of-date strategy and further clarity from the Government, SEP 2025 has been developed.

 This interim plan is designed to reflect the vision of SEP and provide clear strategic direction for the partnership for the next three years to 2025 and a longer-term vision that will allow SEP to continue to follow the waste hierarchy and work towards zero waste.
 SEP 2025 can be read below and is currently being considered for adoption by SEP’s 12 partner authorities.
 It is anticipated that this process will be completed by 1 April 2023.